Iouliana: Events

 Papandreou then appealed to public opinion with the slogan "the King reigns but the people rule" and called upon the people to support him.
 King Constantine made several attempts to form new governments, but none of them lasted for long.
-He appointed Speaker of Parliament Georgios Athanasiadis-Novas as prime minister, who was followed by many dissidents from the Center Union (the infamous apostates, most prominent among whom was future Prime Minister Konstantinos Mitsotakis) and conservative ERE MPs but not enough to gain a vote of confidence in parliament.
-He was replaced on August 20 of the same year by Ilias Tsirimokos with similar results.
+He appointed Speaker of Parliament Georgios Athanasiadis-Novas as prime minister, who was followed by many dissidents from the Centre Union (the infamous apostates, most prominent among whom was future Prime Minister Konstantinos Mitsotakis) and conservative ERE MPs but not enough to gain a vote of confidence in parliament.
+He was replaced on 20 August of the same year by Ilias Tsirimokos with similar results.
 Failing to gain a vote of confidence, Tsirimokos was dismissed on September 17.

 Constantine II next induced some of Papandreou's dissidents, led by Stephanos Stephanopoulos, to form a government of "King's men", which lasted until December 22, 1966, amid mounting strikes and protests.
 When Stephanopoulos resigned in frustration, Constantine appointed an interim government under Ioannis Paraskevopoulos, which called elections for 28 May 1967.
 The government did not last even until the scheduled elections.
-It was replaced on April 3, 1967 by another interim government under Panagiotis Kanellopoulos, who was the active leader of the National Radical Union and was still supposed to organize a fair election.
+It was replaced on 3 April 1967 by another interim government under Panagiotis Kanellopoulos, who was the active leader of ERE (National Radical Union) and was still supposed to organize a fair election.

 There were many indications that Papandreou's Centre Union would not be able to form a working government by itself in the scheduled elections.
-There therefore existed a strong possibility that the Centre Union would be forced into an alliance with the socialist United Democratic Left.
-The sense of a "Communist threat", along with putschist tendencies in some nationalist fractions of the Hellenic Armed Forces, led to a coup d'état on April 21, 1967 that which established a military dictatorship, better known as the "Regime of the Colonels".
+There therefore existed a strong possibility that the Centre Union would be forced into an alliance with the socialist EDA (United Democratic Left).
+The sense of a "Communist threat", along with putschist tendencies in some nationalist fractions of the Hellenic Armed Forces, led to a coup d'état on 21 April 1967 which established a military dictatorship, better known as the "Regime of the Colonels".